Let’s talk reading.

 “The wardsud kerflaffled the zonkdo from the picselfthevel.”

 Do you know what it was about?
 Did you know all the words in the sentence and what they meant?
 No?
 That’s okay!
 You shouldn’t have been able to understand it because I made up some of the words.
 They were unfamiliar to you.
 When readers encounter unfamiliar words, they have a hard time understanding what they are reading, even if they can ‘sound out’ the whole word.
 It’s easier for them to understand what they read (experts call that comprehension) if they’re familiar with the words and know what they mean (experts call this receptive vocabulary).
-Did you know the number of words kiddos know at age three is a great predictor of how well they read and comprehend text when they get to fourth grade, when school switches focus from learning how to read to using reading to learn
+Did you know the number of words a child knows at age three is a great predictor of how well they read and comprehend text when they get to fourth grade?

 Vocabulary-Building: Setting the Stage for “Reading to Learn”